 The Fellowship Year

 The Bronfman Fellowship is a transformative, year-long experience for a cohort of 26 intellectually adventurous young people who want to see the world through a lens broader than their own.
 An opportunity unlike any other, it’s a space where Fellows can give free rein to their curiosity and explore issues with depth, candor, and joy, all while having fun and forming friendships to last a lifetime.
 It begins with:

-- A five-week summer in Israel – In between their junior and senior years of high school, Fellows encounter the land and people of Israel, study major issues in contemporary Jewish life, and meet with some of today’s most influential figures.
+- An immersive summer in Israel and the U.S. – In between their junior and senior years of high school, Fellows encounter the land and people of Israel, study major issues in contemporary Jewish life, and meet with some of today’s most influential figures.
 Inspired by a diverse faculty of Rabbis, educators, and artists, the pluralistic group of Fellows have the opportunity to immerse themselves in a wide range of Jewish texts – from classic religious documents to contemporary Israeli and American voices – as well as artistic workshops, using them to spark conversations, engage with stimulating existential questions, and achieve a deeper understanding of themselves and one another.
 Read more about what Fellows learn, how they get to know their Israeli peers, and a day in the life of the summer Fellowship.

 After the Fellows return home, they continue their Fellowship year with programming that’s immersive, fun, and meaningful.
 By bringing the experience to North America, Fellows are encouraged to integrate ideas and values learned over the summer into their daily life, to deepen their friendships, to explore American Jewish identity outside of Israel, and to learn how to channel their interests and passions to make a significant impact on the world.